 The Stolen Bike

 It was after Jesse and I stole the bike that we saw the man and the sheep walking down the lane towards us.
-The man was extremely old, at least 50, and was well known in the village for taking the sheep with him to the pub on a lead, and that was where the two of them appeared to be heading.
+The man was extremely old, 42 at the very least, and was well known in the village for taking the sheep with him to the pub on a lead, and that was where the two of them appeared to be heading.
 It wasn’t our village, it was the weird one over the hill, with all the weird people in it, but people in our village talked about the man with the sheep.
 We hid behind the hedge with the bike and did not make a sound, which was hard for Jesse, as his breathing was usually loud and squeaky.
 “Good evening, gentleman,” said the man, as he and his sheep walked past.
 Later Jesse remembered that his dad had told him the man had died last February.

 What The Warlock Didn’t Know